 Royal Caribbean International

-Princess Cruises’ larger Grand Class ships are well suited to welcome disabled guests, with a number of additional amenities including some of the most accessible staterooms and suites at sea, in a number of categories.
-For ease of movement the ships also feature an intuitive wheelchair-transportation mechanism, which cuts out the necessity to negotiate the tight gangways.
-Other adaptations include Braille elevator buttons, for passengers with visual impairment.
+Princess Cruises’ larger Grand Class ships are well suited to welcome disabled guests, with a number of additional amenities – including some of the most accessible staterooms and suites at sea – in a number of categories.
+For ease of movement, the ships also feature an intuitive wheelchair-transportation mechanism, which cuts out the necessity to negotiate the tight gangways.
+Other adaptations include Braille elevator buttons for passengers with visual impairment.

 Celebrity Cruises’ Solstice Class ships – Solstice, Equinox and Eclipse – include extra amenities with the disabled passenger in mind, including accessible staterooms across most categories.
 All rooms come with automatic opening doors, and there are pool and Jacuzzi lifts for wheelchair users as well as lowered casino tables.
 Celebrity's smaller Millennium-class ships, Millennium, Infinity and Constellation, also offer a range of wheelchair-accessible cabins in a variety of categories.
 Unique to this class of ships, Celebrity Constellation also has pool and Jacuzzi lifts similar to her Solstice Class fleet mates.

-Holland America has lots of experience in providing easy-access facilities – particularly aboard their four Vista-class ships, Zuiderdam, Westerdam, Noordam and Oosterdam.
+Holland America has lots of experience in providing easy-access facilities – particularly aboard its four Vista-class ships, Zuiderdam, Westerdam, Noordam and Oosterdam.
 These medium-sized ships are very easy to get around, and offer a great selection of easily accessible dining venues, lounges and activities.
 These ships offer purpose-built staterooms across all categories, and a unique wheelchair-accessible tender transfer system.
 Holland America also has a partnership with 'Special Needs at Sea' to provide wheelchairs and special equipment to guests on request.